Data Source Configuration Wizard

 A typed dataset (.xsd file).

-Enables your application to connect and work with the data and methods of a Web service.
+Enables your application to connect and work with the data and methods of a Windows Communication Foundation (WCF) service, a WCF Data Services, or a web service.

-Because Web services can return many different types of objects, the resulting data source is determined by the objects returned from the Web service.
+Because services can return many different types of objects, the resulting data source is determined by the objects returned from the service.

 Enables your application to work with data in existing objects.